 SITA is seeking a (an) National/International Consultant to carry out the following activities:

 Description of duties/responsibilities:

-The Consultant will work under the overall supervision of the Head Ethical Fashion in collaboration with the Senior Officer for Manufactured products and with the ITC Environmental Economist.
+For the following tasks, the Consultant will work under the overall supervision of the Head Ethical Fashion in collaboration with the Senior Officer for Manufactured products and the ITC Environmental Economist.

 A. Tasks: